Stocks and shares ISAs: everything you need to know

 Are stocks and shares ISAs subject to inheritance tax?

-While stocks and shares ISAs are shielded from the impact of capital gains tax and income tax, the same cannot be said about inheritance tax.
+While stocks and shares ISAs are shielded from the impact of capital gains tax and income tax, the same cannot be said for inheritance tax.

 How many stocks and shares ISAs can I have in the UK?

-Many will consider whether it is possible to pay into two stocks and shares ISAs.
 Individuals can hold multiple ISAs in the same tax year.
-However, deposits must stay within the annual ISA allowance (which is £20,000 per tax year), set by HM Revenue and Customs (HMRC).
+However, deposits must stay within the annual £20,000 ISA allowance.

 Can you transfer stocks and shares ISAs?

-Investors must contact both their current and new providers, typically by completing an online form provided by most providers or by visiting a local branch.
+You must contact both your current and new providers, typically by completing an online form or by visiting a local branch.

 Can stocks and shares ISAs be transferred into cash ISAs?

-A stocks and shares ISA can be transferred into a cash ISA, and vice versa, providing savers and investors with the freedom to decide what happens to their money.
-People can also decide how much they wish to transfer, whether this is in part or in full.
+A stocks and shares ISA can be transferred into a cash ISA, and vice versa.
+You can decide how much you wish to transfer – you might want to transfer just part of the ISA or the full amount.

 Get the latest financial news, insights and expert analysis from our award-winning MoneyWeek team, to help you understand what really matters when it comes to your finances.